-The May 2021 regatta will be held at:
+The National Schools' Regatta will be held at:

 The National Schools’ Regatta is the UK’s premiere rowing event for junior rowers and will attract 5,000 competitors aged 14 to 18yrs.
 NSR is one of the UK’s biggest junior sports events and is taking place at the 2012 Olympic Rowing venue, Dorney Lake.
 Competitors from schools and rowing clubs across the UK and Ireland are preparing to race.
 The May Bank Holiday weekend will hear the “Dorney Roar” this time for school children as they give their best performances.